-The cost incurred to enhance the service potential of an item of property, plant and equipment (betterment) is also included in the cost of an asset.
+The cost incurred to enhance the service potential of an item of property and equipment (betterment) is also included in the cost of an asset.

-For property, plant and equipment with a finite life, the cost of each item is amortized over its estimated life / useful life in a systematic manner appropriate to the nature of that item and its use by the organization.
-Accordingly, using the straight-line method, a fixed amount is periodically amortized into income over their respective life/useful life, which in total would be the greater of:
+For property and equipment with a finite life, the cost of each item is amortized over its estimated life/useful life in a systematic manner appropriate to the nature of that item and its use by the organization.
+Accordingly, using the declining balance method, is periodically amortized into income over their respective life/useful life, which in total would be the great of: